acorns/High-Contrast-Theme-Creator/README.md

 ------
 ## HOW TO USE

-> ***DOWNLOAD EVERYTHING*** : https://github.com/acorns/High-Contrast-Theme-Creator/archive/master.zip (Or click the *Clone or Download* button)
->
-> The /theme/ folder with the default template file is required for it to all work properly, even the exe version.
-I'm too lazy to fix this.

 **Theme10.ahk** - Run this.
 This is the main file

 **TestGUI.ahk** - When a theme is applied, you can run this to see how most common controls will look